 However, he sometimes brings in stripe patterns or checks, like chalk stripe, or windowpane checks.

 These are equally as formal as block colours, but work to add a bit more visual interest to his conservative attire.

 All of his suits feature a trimmed cut, and sit close to the body.

-An exception is some of his early suits, where the trousers could perhaps be slightly oversized and flair out.
+An exception can be seen in some of his early suits, where the trousers could perhaps be slightly oversized and flair out.

 How to Get The Look – Slim Cut

 Harvey would still look good in a suit, even if it didn’t have all of his special detailing, if it fit him correctly.

 You can find a good resource on how a suit should fit here.

 When you’re out buying your suit, make sure it fits properly, or take it to a tailor to have it adjusted.